 dnf group list --installed

-On a fresh Fedora installation, this may return no results.
-After installing groups, they appear in this list with their installation status marked as yes.
+Minimal systems may return no results, while Fedora Workstation installs often show desktop, productivity, or container groups that were already present.
+After installing additional groups, they appear in this list with their installation status marked as yes.

 Include Hidden Groups